Beeston Regis: St Mary's Priory

 Beeston Regis Priory is remains of an Augustinian priory.
-It was founded in 1216.
+It was founded in 1216, by Lady Isabel de Cressey.
 The priory is listed as Grade I and is located on the eastern side of Beeston Regis common.

 The suppression of the Priory and its school (the priory was finally dissolved in 1538) left no local provision for education.
 This is believed to have led Sir John Gresham to found Gresham's School at nearby Holt in 1555.

 The cloister, to the south of the nave of the priory church, is now part of the Priory Farm garden.
 To the east of the cloister, still standing, are part of the walls of the chapter house, and also some traces of the dormitory.
 The refectory and other domestic buildings probably are beneath or have been incorporated into the 18th century Priory Farmhouse, which was probably built from materials from the demolition of the early buildings.
 Much remains of the main priory church.
 The nave, from the west wall to the transept, is 75 ft long and 23 ft wide.
 The north wall still stands practically to the roof level, although the divisions between the windows have long gone.
 The belfry tower has gone, although the first steps can be seen in a doorway in the south wall.
 The south wall is only as high as the window-sill level.
 The west wall is standing almost intact to gable height, although the lining of the original door has been replaced by modern brickwork.
 The north transept is 24 ft long and 24 ft wide.
 The east wall of the transept is entirely gone, except for traces of its junction with the north wall.
 At the south end of this wall once stood a pillar; the opposite pillar, west of the south door, is almost complete and in a good state of preservation.
 Also in the transept there is a doorway which leads to what is thought to be a sacristy, and is the only doorway remaining in its original form.
 The architrave is almost complete.
 West of the transept there is a small chapel 23 ft long and 12 ft wide.
 Most of the chapel's window mouldings survive.
 The chancel at the eastern end of the ruin remains to roof height on the north and south side.
 The original eastern wall has been demolished, but a flint wall has been built up to window-sill level.
 The north-east corner still has most of its window mouldings.

 Near the priory is the Priory maze, a popular tourist attraction that includes a café-restaurant and a garden centre.